lrdelangel/appwrite/README.md

-> It's going to get cloudy! 🌩 ☂️
+> It's going to get cloudy!
+RICARDO DEL ANGEL 🌩 ☂️
 > The Appwrite Cloud is coming soon!
 You can learn more about our upcoming hosted solution and signup for free credits at: https://appwrite.io/cloud

 <br />